jbcodeforce/jbcodeforce.github.io/docs/blogs/08-27-21/index.md

 be persisted in the repository, but also what will be exposed via the APIs.
 In fact it is immediately important to enforce avoiding designing a data model with a canonical model, and expose a complex data model in te APIs.

-Finally Events will define Avro schema that will be used in the messaging layer.
+Finally Events will define Avro schemas that will be used in the messaging layer.

 I will detail OpenAPI and AsyncAPI elements, and the different layer later in this article.